 Using our own private driveway is probably the ultimate easy park.
 It’s free, you’re guaranteed to get a space and it’s very convenient for getting to your house!
 If only there was a private driveway you could swing into next to your workplace or the shops.
 Luckily, the new trend of renting driveway parking offers just that.

 The idea is simple – to find cheap parking, use a parking space search website, locate and book a parking space on a private driveway or car park near your destination, and save up to 60% on parking charges.
 It’s a clever, convenient way of crowd-sourcing parking, linking up individuals with a space to spare with commuters, shoppers or tourists looking for a cheap parking alternative.
 No stress and less expense mean a better parking experience all round, and renting a driveway lets you to completely sidestep the established parking system run by local councils and private parking companies.

 2. Economy Car Parking

 In recent years, economy car parking has become big business, especially around major airports where long-term parking is in high demand.
-There’s a lot of choice out there when it comes to finding cheap parking, and booking well in advance can more than halve the cost of parking at the airport.
+There’s a lot of choices out there when it comes to finding cheap parking, and booking well in advance can more than half the cost of parking at the airport.

 It might not be the obvious option, with so many off-site budget parking companies competing for custom, but it’s always worth checking the official airport parking website for quotes.
 These can often be very competitive, and you’ll know you’re getting a company you can trust with your prized motor.
-They may also have offers that the parking comparison sites don’t.
+They may also have offers that parking comparison sites don’t.
 You can also look at what’s on offer from your airline, or consider combined hotel and parking deals.

 3. Car Sharing